joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 ### Troubleshooting

+* The 'resource-bridge-onboarding-script.ps1' script contains an output file, named: arcvmware-output.log.
+This log file exists in the same directory as the script and is useful for an investigation into any errors.

-If you get no Folders, listed when the script prompts you to select a folder _(ie Please select folder)_:
+* If you get no Folders, listed when the script prompts you to select a folder _(ie Please select folder)_:

 1. Right-click the Datacenter in vSphere
 2. Select New Folder